Introducing the One and Only Accounting Department

 Technology Rising: A Sign of the Times

 “There were challenges.
 All of the things I envisioned needing didn’t really exist.
 We set up servers in New Jersey to allow people to connect but it wasn’t scalable.
-Data centres weren’t commercially available yet.
+Data centers weren’t commercially available yet.
 When they were, we got rid of our internal servers and we out-sourced our IT.”

 “We were always looking for the next thing, not as heads-down accountants with eyes pinned to the top of a desk.
 While looking ahead, AccountingDepartment.com was constantly wondering what they could do to make their process more efficient, and how they could implement more technologies to do less manual work.

-“The less you have to touch, the more cost efficient, competitive, and profitable you become.”
+“The less you have to touch, the more cost-efficient, competitive, and profitable you become.”

 Since Account Department is remote, paper checks, and many old-fashioned methods are off the table.
 “We require our clients to use these technologies.
 It’s about systemization, a process.
-The tools are important and we’ve come up with our tool sets.
+The tools are important and we’ve come up with our toolsets.
 We require clients to use them.
 It’s not an option because time is money.
 Our process is only two steps while using Veem, where manual processes can have up to twelve steps.
 We drive efficiency using our process.”

-Where quickbooks initially threatened accounting positions and made a mess of work for Najjar, he admits that the technology is essential to the job.
+Where Quickbooks initially threatened accounting positions and made a mess of work for Najjar, he admits that the technology is essential to the job.
 It’s not just about saving trees, but also about communication.
 There’s no better way to collaborate than cloud computing.

 “Virtual bookkeepers absolutely have to use the cloud.
 Cloud computing allows for business owners and the accounting community to collaborate effectively.
 Every bookkeeper and accountant should be thinking about how they can collaborating, whether checking in weekly with a client.
 But they can’t do that without sharing information.”